tavaniersel/WaterLevelGauge/README.md

 # WaterLevelGauge
-Prototype low cost acoustic automatic online water level sensor made from off the shelf components
+This project was made as part of the thesis of the master Water Management at the Faculty of Civil Engineering at Delft University of Technology.
+For this thesis the article: 'Prototype low cost acoustic automatic online water level sensor made from off the shelf components' will be submitted to the journal Geoscientific Instrumentation, Methods and Data Systems.
+In this article the objective and results for this project are presented.